jaanusjaeger/advent-of-code-2021/README.md

 https://adventofcode.com/2021

+Solution template is in the `template/` directory and contains the most up to date solution structure and superset of all helper files (`functions.g`, `matrix.go`, etc).

-Each day is in a separate subdirectory.
+Solution for each day is in a separate subdirectory.
+This may contain subset or modified versions of the helper files.

-Subdirectory layout:
+Directory layout:

     ├── Makefile           # The makefile
     ├── example-input      # Test input from the puzzle text